AdritaAlam/Performance_Testing_JMeter_BlazeMeter/README.md

-# Performance Testing on Booker API
+# Project Performance Testing

 ## Overview

-This document provides details on the performance testing conducted on the [Booker API](https://restful-booker.herokuapp.com/apidoc/index.html#api-Auth-CreateToken).
-The testing was performed using command-line tools with varying thread(concurrent user) counts to analyze system performance.
+This project involves performance testing of the testing site [PetStore](https://petstore.octoperf.com/actions/Catalog.action) using the BlazeMeter extension, JMeter, and command-line commands for report generation.

-## Test Configuration
+## Tools Used

-- **API Endpoint:** `/auth` (Create Token)
-- **Testing Tool:** Command-line performance testing tool (e.g., Apache JMeter)
-- **Loop Count:** 1
-- **Metrics Captured:** Average Transactions Per Second (TPS), Error Rate
+- **BlazeMeter Extension**: Used for recording and running performance tests.
+- **JMeter**: For detailed analysis of load testing scenarios.
+- **Command-line commands**: Used to execute JMeter tests and generate reports.
+- **Google Chrome**: Used to navigate and interact with the test site.

-## Test Plan
+## Testing Process

-Testplan > Add > Threads (Users) > Thread Group (this might vary dependent on the jMeter version you are using)
+1. **Test Scenario Recording**:
+   - Recorded user interactions on the PetStore site using the BlazeMeter extension.
+   - Captured actions such as browsing categories, adding items to the cart, and checking out.

+2. **Performance Test Execution**:
+   - Ran the recorded script through BlazeMeter.
+   - Configured virtual users (VUs) to simulate multiple users accessing the site simultaneously.
+   - Opened the file on JMeter
+   - Used JMeter (Thread group) to conduct further load testing.
+   - Executed JMeter tests via command-line commands and generated performance reports.

+   Constrains:
-- Number of Threads (users): 500, 1000, 1500, 2000
+  - Number of Threads (users): 500, 700, 800, 1000, 1100
   - Ramp-Up Period (in seconds): 10
   - Loop Count: 1

-# Test execution (from the Terminal)

-- JMeter should be initialized in non-GUI mode.
-- Make a report folder in the **bin** folder.
-- Run Command in __jmeter\bin__ folder.

-## List of API
-- auth
-- createBooking
-- getBookingByID
-- updateBooking
-- UpdateByPatch
-- deleteBooking

   ### Make jtl file

 ```bash
   jmeter -n -t  Performance_Testing_t500.jmx -l report\Performance_Testing_t500.jtl